nextcloud/cookbook/docs/dev/contributing/setup.md

     Follow the instructions in this repository, noting that the default username/password are admin/admin.<br>
     Please pay attention to the warning from that repository:
     > :warning: DO NOT USE THIS IN PRODUCTION Various settings in this setup are considered insecure and default passwords and secrets are used all over the place
-1. There is also [this repository](https://github.com/christianlupus/nextcloud-docker-debug) that contains a configuration using docker-compose as well.
+1. There is also [this repository](https://github.com/christianlupus/nextcloud-docker-debug) that contains a configuration using Docker Compose as well.
 This setup is tailored down to allow easy debugging and profiling of apps.
 The repository has an extensive documentation attached in form of a README file on how to setup.<br>
     **This repository is only for development purposes.
 Do not use for productive usage!**

 ## Add Cookbook to your Nextcloud environment's apps directory